EV Common Charger Grant

 3. Cabling and installation costs (subject to $1,000 cap).

-The ECCG will co-fund 50% of each of the above cost components, subject to the relevant cost component cap, and an overall cap of $4,000 per charger.
+The ECCG will co-fund 50% of each of the above cost components, subject to the relevant cost component cap.
+The first 2,000 chargers will be eligible for an overall co-funding cap of $4,000 per charger, while the subsequent 1,500 chargers will have a reduced overall co-funding cap of $3,000 per charger.
 GST paid on the cost components are not eligible for co-funding.

-For more information on the ECCG, please refer to the Guidelines and Frequently Asked Questions (PDF, 150kB)
+For more information on the ECCG, please refer to the Guidelines and Frequently Asked Questions (PDF, 163kB)

 If you have queries regarding the ECCG, contact us via email at: LTA_Electromobility@lta.gov.sg